Conservation status: The Convention on International Trade in Endangered Species of Wild Fauna and Flora

-The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) aims to ensure that international trade in specimens of wild animals and plants does not threaten their survival.
+The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) went into force in 1975.
+It aims to ensure that international trade in specimens of wild animals and plants does not threaten their survival.
 Many countries require CITES permits when importing plants and animals listed on CITES.

 Multi-country systems

-In the European Union (EU), the Birds and Habitats Directives are the legal instruments that evaluate the conservation status within the EU of species and habitats.
+In the European Union (EU), the Birds Directive and Habitats Directive are the legal instruments which evaluate the conservation status within the EU of species and habitats.

 NatureServe conservation status focuses on Latin America, the United States, Canada, and the Caribbean.
 It has been developed by scientists from NatureServe, The Nature Conservancy, and a network of natural heritage programs and data centers.
 It is increasingly integrated with the IUCN Red List system.
 Its categories for species include: presumed extinct (GX), possibly extinct (GH), critically imperiled (G1), imperiled (G2), vulnerable (G3), apparently secure (G4), and secure (G5).
 The system also allows ambiguous or uncertain ranks including inexact numeric ranks (e.g. G2?), and range ranks (e.g. G2G3) for when the exact rank is uncertain.
 NatureServe adds a qualifier for captive or cultivated only (C), which has a similar meaning to the IUCN Red List extinct in the wild (EW) status.

 The Red Data Book of the Russian Federation is used within the Russian Federation, and also accepted in parts of Africa.